Scandal-UK/openmw-android/README.md

 ### Prerequisites

 > Scandal-UK: Using `sudo apt install build-essential` should get you the tools you need.
-Also install `unzip`, `FFMPEG` and Android SDK.
+Also install `unzip`, `python-is-python3`, `cmake` and Android SDK.

 You will need some standard tools installed that you probably already have (bash, gcc, g++, sha256sum, unzip).